RosanaFSS/SQL/README.md

 :heavy_minus_sign: disaster recovery | data is kept secure through backups on remote servers in case of failure or power outage.

 - There are 5 basic SQL commands: Create, Insert, Select, Update, Delete.

+- An Entity Relationship data model, or ER data model, is an alternative to a relational data model.
+- In the ER model, entities are objects that exist independently of any other entities.
+- Entities have attributes which are the data elements that characterize the entity.
+- Attributes are certain properties or characteristics of an entity and tell us more about the entity.
+- A table is a combination of rows and columns.
+- Common data types include characters such as Char and Varchar, numbers such as integer.

 - I created an IBM Db2 database instance on cloud.

 ### Module 2 - Basic SQL